rodolfodpk/go-crablet/docs/minimal-example.md

-# Minimal Example: Course Subscription
+# Minimal Example: Course Enrollment with DCB Pattern

-This document provides a detailed walkthrough of the minimal course subscription example, showing how events are created and stored.
+This document provides a detailed walkthrough of a comprehensive course enrollment example, demonstrating the Dynamic Consistency Boundary (DCB) pattern with proper command handlers, business logic separation, and optimistic concurrency.

 ## Complete Example